pulibrary/ExcelAlmaLookup/README.md

 For each row of the spreadsheet, the three data elements mentioned above are output in columns C, D, and E respectively.
 Since the user selected the option to generate column headers, these appear in the first row.
 Since the ISBN in row 9 was not found in the catalog, the value FALSE is output in each of these columns.

-The user is now interested in looking up the OCLC numbers that were retrieved in order to check the WorldCat holdings.
-They highlught column D, and click the "Look Up in Catalog" button again.
+The user is now interested in looking up the OCLC numbers that were just retrieved in order to check the WorldCat holdings for each record.
+They highlight column D, and click the "Look Up in Catalog" button again.

 <img src='./img/example4.jpg'>